 Most commonly, trading leverage is used to describe the borrowed capital used to take larger position sizes while day trading forex, crypto, commodities, or other trading instruments.
+This is borrowed from the broker, and works like any other loan, as it has interest applied to it.
+However, the platform we use at PrimeXBT does all of these calculations “under the hood”, and the trader simply has to focus on trading.

 Leverage uses margin available in a margin account to increase the size of a position at the time of position open.
-Depending on the amount of leverage offered, the leverage ratio and how much margin required will vary by platform or even trading instrument.
+Depending on the amount of leverage offered, the leverage ratio and how much margin is required will vary by platform or even trading instrument.

 On a spot trading platform, this would cost $100,000 plus fees.
 If Bitcoin’s price then rose 10%, you would earn a $10,000 return on the original investment.